Raina-M/splitSeqs-ann/README.md

 ```

 ## Dependencies
-samtool (not required is index of sequences, i.e., `.fai` file, exists)
+samtools (not required if index of sequences, i.e., `.fai` file, exists)

 python 2.7+